 How to Choose the Right Lawyer

-Most personal injury claims settle before trial.
+Most personal injury lawsuits are settled before trial.
 Insurance companies understand the implication of an unfavorable trial judgment on their bottom line.
-In addition to footing their attorney’s fees, they risk paying a multiple times settlement amount if the jury so decides.
+In addition to footing their attorney's fees, they risk paying a substantial settlement amount if the jury so decides.

 For this reason, insurers are always eager to settle a case before the jury makes the decision.
-Although sometimes they may fail to honor your settlement demand if they believe your evidence is not strong enough to win a favorable judgment, necessitating you to go to trial.
+However, sometimes, they may fail to honor your settlement demand if they believe your evidence is not strong enough to win a favorable judgment, necessitating you to go to trial.

 Having the right lawyer representing you can be beneficial as they can advise you on whether going to trial is feasible or not.
 And even if you sue and end up losing the case, it helps to know you gave it your all by employing the best resources you could find.